jmcantrell/arch-bootstrap/README.md

 An opinionated Arch Linux installer.

-Aside from the opinions listed below, the target system should closely match the result of following the [official installation guide][install].
+The target system should closely match the result of following the [official installation guide][install].

 ## Opinions